fbpx

 The film’s most haunting character is the Overlook Hotel itself and with that in mind, architecture expert and writer John Grindrod investigates the role of the hotel in the film and the impact of spaces on our behaviour.
 Additionally, Oldham and his team have trawled archives and libraries to source photographs of the numerous existing and real locations and hotels which influenced the film set design.
 Reproductions of original promotional postcards from numerous research locations which were drawn upon for the design of the hotel are included together with original hotel ephemera from existing hotels which cite direct influences on the Overlook including Native American themes, promotional decor, and even room design and names.

 The iconic hexagonal carpet of the Overlook’s corridors is also put under the spotlight.
-Fans of Film and Furniture will know that its founder Paula Benson has spent years researching this carpet as well as the design of Room 237, and that we now sell officially licensed ‘The Shining’ hexagonal rugs, runners and wall-to-wall carpet.
+Fans of Film and Furniture will know that its founder Paula Benson has spent years researching this carpet as well as the design of Room 237, and that we now sell officially licensed ‘The Shining’ hexagonal rugs and wall-to-wall carpet.
 Her investigation into the Hicks Hexagon and theories of why Kubrick chose this mesmerising carpet design for the film are referenced in The Shining: A Visual and Cultural Haunting.

 Stanley Kubrick was renowned for his rigorous research and this has inspired Oldham’s approach to this project: Numerous rare texts read by the director in preparation for the production, as well as ephemera featured in the film (from music, magazines, commercial culture, and design) and original The Shining promotional material are all in the mix.